-- ApfsDriverLoader - APFS file system bootstrap driver adding the support of embedded APFS drivers in bootable APFS containers in UEFI firmwares. - AppleUiSupport - Apple-specific user interface support driver.
-This driver brings the support for FileVault 2 GUI, hotkey parsing (shift, cmd+v, etc.), language collation support, and certain other features important for normal macOS functioning.
-For hotkey support AppleKeyMapAggregator-compatible driver is required. - AptioInputFix - user input driver adding the support of AppleKeyMapAggregator protocols on top of different UEFI input protocols.
+- ApfsDriverLoader - APFS file system bootstrap driver adding the support of embedded APFS drivers in bootable APFS containers in UEFI firmwares. - AppleGenericInput - user input driver adding the support of AppleKeyMapAggregator protocols on top of different UEFI input protocols.
 Additionally resolves mouse input issues on select firmwares.
-This is an alternative to UsbKbDxe, which may work better or worse depending on the firmware. - AptioMemoryFix - a set of quirks for various firmwares.
-While it primarily targets APTIO firmwares, other firmwares may be compatible as well.
-Among the resolved issues are hibernation support, KASLR, Lilu NVRAM security enhancements, NVRAM, and UEFI Boot entry preservation. - EmuVariableRuntimeDxe - NVRAM emulation driver from MdeModulePkg.
-NVRAM is supported by most modern firmwares.
-For firmwares with macOS incompatible NVRAM implementation an emulated driver may be used.
-This driver will not preserve NVRAM contents across the reboots. - EnglishDxe - Unicode collation driver from MdeModulePkg.
-This driver is a lightweight alternative to AppleUiSupport, which contains no Apple-specific code, and only provides unicode collation support.
-The driver is not recommended for use on any hardware but few original Macs. - EnhancedFatDxe - FAT filesystem driver from FatPkg.
+This is an alternative to UsbKbdXe, which may work better or worse depending on the firmware. - FwRuntimeServices - OC_FIRMWARE_RUNTIME protocol implementation that increases the security of OpenCore and Lilu by supporting read-only and write-only NVRAM variables.
+Some quirks, like RequestBootVarRouting, require this driver for proper function.
+Due to the nature of being a runtime driver, i.e. functioning in parallel with the target operating system, it cannot be implemented within OpenCore itself. - EnhancedFatDxe - FAT filesystem driver from FatPkg.
 This driver is embedded in all UEFI firmwares, and cannot be used from OpenCore.
 It is known that multiple firmwares have a bug in their FAT support implementation, which leads to corrupted filesystems on write attempt.
 Embedding this driver within the firmware may be required in case writing to EFI partition is needed during the boot process. - NvmeExpressDxe - NVMe support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Broadwell generation.
-For Haswell and earlier embedding it within the firmware may be more favourable in case a NVMe SSD drive is installed. - UsbKbDxe - USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
-This is an alternative to AptioInputFix, which may work better or worse depending on the firmware. - VirtualSmc - UEFI SMC driver, required for proper FileVault 2 functionality and potentially other macOS specifics.
+For Haswell and earlier embedding it within the firmware may be more favourable in case a NVMe SSD drive is installed. - UsbKbdXe - USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
+This is an alternative to AppleGenericInput, which may work better or worse depending on the firmware. - VirtualSmc - UEFI SMC driver, required for proper FileVault 2 functionality and potentially other macOS specifics.
 An alternative, named SMCHelper, is not compatible with VirtualSmc and OpenCore, which is unaware of its specific interfaces.
 In case FakeSMC kernel extension is used, manual NVRAM variable addition may be needed and VirtualSmc driver should still be used. - VBoxHfs - HFS file system driver with bless support.
-This driver is an alternative to a closed source

-HFSPlus driver commonly found in Apple firmwares.
-While it is feature complete, it is approximately 3 times slower and is yet to undergo a security audit.

-- XhciDxe - XHCI USB controller support driver from MdeModulePkg.
+This driver is an alternative to a closed source HFSPlus driver commonly found in Apple firmwares.
+While it is feature complete, it is approximately 3 times slower and is yet to undergo a security audit. - XhciDxe - XHCI USB controller support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Sandy Bridge generation.
 For earlier firmwares or legacy systems it may be used to support external USB 3.0 PCI cards.

-To compile the drivers from TianoCore UDK use the same command you do normally use for OpenCore compilation, but choose a corresponding package:
+To compile the drivers from UDK (EDK II) use the same command you do normally use for OpenCore compilation, but choose a corresponding package:

 '''

-git clone https://github.com/tianocore/edk2 -b UDK2018 UDK
+git clone https://github.com/acidanthera/audk UDK

 cd UDK

 source edksetup.sh

 make -C BaseTools

 build -a X64 -b RELEASE -t XCODE5 -p FatPkg/FatPkg.dsc

 build -a X64 -b RELEASE -t XCODE5 -p MdeModulePkg/MdeModulePkg.dsc

 '''